-Degree candidates for the Master of Science degree in Biology must be full-time students and will be required to complete 30 credit hours of graduate study in biology.
-All candidates will be required to complete 24 credit hours of formal classroom study and 6 credit hours of thesis research in BIO 794 (previously BIO 4955).
-The 24 credit hours of formal classroom study must be in graduate level courses only (600 level), which may include up to 4 credit hours of seminar (BIO 552, previously BIO 4285) and 6 credit hours of research (BIO 793, previously BIO 4075).
+Degree candidates for the Master of Science degree in Biology are full-time students and required to complete 30 credit hours of graduate study in biology.
+All candidates will be required to complete 24 credit hours of formal classroom study and 6 credit hours of thesis research in BIO 794.
+The 24 credit hours of formal classroom study must be in graduate level courses only (600-700 level), which may include up to 4 credit hours of seminar (BIO 552) and 8 credit hours of research (BIO 793).
 Seminar participation is required during each semester of enrollment.

 Degree candidates for the Master of Science Degree in Biology will be required to complete a research problem in their area of specialization and to publish their findings in thesis form.
-Please refer to the Graduate Course Catalog concerning the Thesis and other requirements.
+Please refer to the Graduate Handbook concerning the thesis and other requirements.

-Full-time M.S. students will automatically be considered for Biology Department teaching assistantships that provide a stipend and a scholarship for tuition and fees.
-Notice of other fellowships is posted on the department website.
+Full-time M.S. students apply for Biology Department teaching assistantships that provide a stipend and a scholarship for tuition and fees.
+Other types of financial support may also be available and students will be informed of their availability upon acceptance.
 Students seeking financial support are encouraged to apply by March 1 or earlier for the fall semester.

 M.A. in Biology

 Degree requirements for the Master of Arts Degree in Biology will be required to complete 32 credit hours of graduate study in biology.
 A minimum of two semesters of seminar must be taken, with a maximum of 4 credit hours counting toward the degree.
-Students must take Research Techniques (BIO 550, previously BIO 4025) and at least one each from two of the three broad categories of cellular/subcellular, organismal, and superorganismal.
+Students must take Research Techniques (BIO 550) and at least one each from two of the three broad categories as listed belowl.

 BIO 794 Thesis Research